John C. Paulsen: Personal life and death

+Paulsen was married on April 17, 1889 to Margaret Wilson of Helena. at No. 19 South Rodney Street.
+A son was born to Paulsen and his wife.

 After winning his state jobs, Paulsen had allegedly accepted bribes from contractors on those projects, which in turn led to Paulsen being offered the job to design the Montana State Capitol by corrupt legislators of the Capitol Commission, though he was replaced in this conspiracy by St. Louis architect George R. Mann late in 1896.
 In early 1897 a grand jury was convened in Helena to investigate, at which Paulsen testified on March 18.
-Whiteside, who also testified and later led further investigation into the Capitol Commission, believed that the stress of this ordeal caused his death.
-On March 29, 1897, Paulsen apparently suffered a nervous breakdown, and died at home in the early hours of March 31, a day before he was to testify a second time.
-The official cause of death was apoplexy, but suicide was rumored.
+Whiteside, who also testified and later led a further investigation into the Capitol Commission, believed that the stress of this ordeal caused his death.
+On March 29, 1897, Paulsen suffered a nervous breakdown and died at home in the early hours of March 31, a day before he was to testify a second time.
+The official cause of death was apoplexy.
+For several days prior Paulsen had numerous attacks of dizziness.
+He broke down suddenly while in town and had to be driven home in a carriage.
+He suffered from intense agony through the night and by daylight, he was in a comatose condition.
+It was believed that there was a rupture of a small blood vessel in the brain and it gradually increased until his death.

 Paulsen's death was reported in the newspapers in April 1897.
-Over the next several years a number of people claimed he had faked his own death.
-In 1902, it was claimed in court that he was still alive, and that he had been living off his life insurance in Germany with his wife.
-However, in order to satisfy creditors, after his burial his grave had been opened by the county coroner, who with witnesses confirmed the presence of his remains.
+Over the next several years several people claimed he had faked his death.
+However, to satisfy creditors, after his burial, his grave was opened by the county coroner, who with witnesses confirmed the presence of his remains.